mllrsohn/angular-re-captcha/README.md

 Type: `function`
 Default: `null`

 Sets the options, that get passed into the Recaptcha.create call.

+The only angular specific option is **templateUrl** which should point to a custom template if you desire to use one (e.g. for responsive layouts its required to use a custom template).

-Here are a list of the [available options](https://developers.google.com/recaptcha/docs/customization)
+Here are a list of the [available options](https://developers.google.com/recaptcha/docs/customization) provided by the recaptcha library itself.

 ## Contribute
 Pull requests are welcome.
 Please make sure that you include tests in your PR.